Surgical Management for Acute Ischemic Colitis Associated with Decompression Sickness. | Canada Hyperbarics Skip to main content

 What They Found

-They found that a 63-year-old male developed ischemic colitis with bowel necrosis requiring emergency surgery following a 55-m dive and decompression sickness.
+They found that a 63-year-old male developed ischaemic colitis with bowel necrosis requiring emergency surgery following a 55-m dive and decompression sickness.
 Imaging on the second day revealed poorly enhanced segments from the rectum to sigmoid colon, leading to resection of necrotic bowel and a descending colostomy.

 Canadian Relevance